codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 The **Pipeline and Trigger Concurrency** limits are very important as they allow you to define how many instances of a pipeline can run in parallel when multiple commits or multiple pull requests take place.

+**Balancing concurrency and performance**
+While a single Runtime Environment technically supports concurrent build executions in the hundreds, it is essential to be aware of the actual number of concurrent builds that are initiated at the same point in time.
+To prevent potential slowdowns due to extremely large build-bursts, we recommend capping the number of concurrent builds initiated for a Runtime Environment to a maximum of 500.

+> **NOTE**:
-> Notice that these limits are *unrelated* to [parallelism within a single pipeline]({{site.baseurl}}/docs/pipelines/advanced-workflows/).
+Pipeline and trigger concurrency limits are *unrelated* to [parallelism within a single pipeline]({{site.baseurl}}/docs/pipelines/advanced-workflows/).

 Some common scenarios are:

 * a pipeline that uses a shared resource such as a database or queue and you want to limit how many pipelines can access it
-* a pipeline that deploys to a single production environment (in most cases you only want one active pipeline touching production
+* a pipeline that deploys to a single production environment (in most cases you only want one active pipeline touching production)

+**Concurrency recommendation per Runtime Environment**

+Concurrency limits control the number of simultaneous builds for Codefresh pipelines.
+Concurrency limits are set at both the account and specific pipeline levels.

 #### Build termination
 The **Build Termination** settings are useful for pipelines where you commit too fast (i.e. faster then the actual runtime of the pipeline).